 Remark: The following paragraphs on market have been taken from the text “The art in our work”.

-The centralized planning, disassembly and automation of work brought us to the integration of human work into precise production timing and to an understanding of companies as automatic production machines.
+The centralized planning, disassembly, and automation of work brought us to the integration of human labor into precise production timing and to an understanding of companies as automatic production machines.
 Wohland and Wiemeyer explain the concept with their model of the Taylor-Tub.

-In the Taylor-Tub the thoughts of the individual are not of importance, because all workflows, procedures and processes are already defined upfront and have to be followed.
+In the Taylor-Tub the thoughts of the individual are not of importance, because all workflows, procedures, and processes are already defined upfront and have to be followed.
 This makes the system robust, but inflexible.
-We have been educated for this world of working, which means we have been educated to follow.
+We have been educated for this world of working, which means we have been taught to follow.
 This brought up disruptive productivity growth and inert mass markets during the last century.
-Biggest problem to solve for these markets: how to produce as much as possible at the cheapest price.
+The biggest problem to solve for these markets: how to produce as much as possible at the lowest price.

 Agile values support dynamic and skilled knowledge workers.
 For your organization to be able to cope with current market requirements, you may be forced into an agile working style, whether you like it or not.

-In this complex area we talk about dynamic, self-organizing systems with non-linear behavior.
-An environment, where more is unknown than known.
-The a-priori definition of all states of which the system can be in - and how to move the system from any of these states into a desired other state - is not possible.
+In this complex area, we talk about dynamic, self-organizing systems with non-linear behavior — an environment, where more is unknown than known.
+The apriori definition of all states of which the system can be in – and how to move the system from any of these states into a desired other state — is not possible.
 One has to work through this environment to get a grip on it.
-Therefore the a-priori definition of a detailed step-by-step execution process will not function and to put more effort into upfront planning will only consume more effort but won´t improve the outcome.
+Therefore the apriori definition of a detailed step-by-step execution process will not function and to put more effort into upfront planning will only consume more energy but won´t improve the outcome.